Liouville quantum gravity spheres as matings of finite-diameter trees: Equivalence of Bessel and Brownian constructions

 Fix $\zeta > 0$ and assume that $\CA$ is an event of the form $\wt{\CA} \cap \{\ell \leq l \leq \ell + \zeta\}$ where $l$ is the length of the time-interval for the $\pi/2$-cone excursion.
 Then we note for a constant $c_0 > 0$ that

 Combining~\eqref{eqn::et_form} and~\eqref{eqn::e_give_length}, we have that

-It is not difficult to see that if we take a limit as $\delta \to 0$, we have that the term in the parenthesis on the right hand side of~\eqref{eqn::prob_ratio} converges to a constant times the probability of $\CA$ under the law on $\pi/2$-cone excursions with terminal displacement equal to $a$.
+It is not difficult to see that if we take a limit as $L_0 \to \infty$, $M_0 \to \infty$, and $\delta \to 0$, we have that the term in the parenthesis on the right hand side of~\eqref{eqn::prob_ratio} converges to a constant times the probability of $\CA$ under the law on $\pi/2$-cone excursions with terminal displacement equal to $d$.
 Thus taking a further limit as $\zeta \to 0$ implies the result. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop::unexplored_region_qc_inf_to_0}] We begin by picking $w \in U$ uniformly from the quantum area measure conditionally independently of everything else.
 Let $\wh{\eta}'$ be as in the statement of Lemma~\ref{lem::unexplored_region_resample} and let $\wh{\eta}_w'$ be an $\SLE_{\kappa'}(\kappa'-6)$ process in $U$ starting from the same point on $\partial U$ as $\wh{\eta}'$ and coupled to be the same as $\wh{\eta}'$ until the first time that $+\infty$ and $w$ are separated and to evolve conditionally independently afterwards.
 Let $U_0$ be the component of $U \setminus \wh{\eta}_w'$ which contains $+\infty$.
-Lemma~\ref{lem::unexplored_region_resample} implies that conditional on the event that $\partial U_0$ is entirely contained in either the left or right side of $\wt{\eta}_w'$, the quantum area and boundary length of $(U_0,h)$, and the quantum areas and boundary lengths of all of the components of $U \setminus \wh{\eta}_w'$, we have that the quantum surface $(U_0,h)$ has the law of a quantum disk with its given quantum boundary length and area.
+Let $\CF$ be the $\sigma$-algebra which is generated by the quantum area and boundary length of $(U_0,h)$ and the quantum areas and boundary lengths of all of the components of $U \setminus \wh{\eta}_w'$.
+Lemma~\ref{lem::unexplored_region_resample} implies that conditional on the event that $\partial U_0$ is entirely contained in either the left or right side of $\wh{\eta}_w'$ (i.e., $\wh{\eta}_w'$ separates $+\infty$ from $\partial U$) and given $\CF$, we have that the quantum surface $(U_0,h)$ has the law of a quantum disk with its given quantum boundary length and area.
 Let $\wh{\tau}$ be the first time $t \in \CT$ strictly after time $\tau$.
 As the event that the component $V_0$ of $U \setminus \wh{\eta}'([0,\wh{\tau}])$ containing $+\infty$ is equal to $U_0$ is measurable with respect to the $\sigma$-algebra that we have conditioned on, it follows that the same holds when we further condition on the event that $V_0 = U_0$.
 Throughout the rest of the proof, we shall assume that we have conditioned on this event.